Table of Contents

 The penis is somatosensorily supplied by the n. dorsalis penis, a branch of the n. pudendis.
 Fibers of the nervi splanchnici pelvici (parasympathetic, S2-S4) and the nervi splanchnici sacrales (sympathetic) control the erection (parasympathetic) and the ejaculation (sympathetic).

 Structure and function of the male urethra

 The male urethra (urethra masculina) is assigned to the external male genitals by many authors, together with the member (penis) and the scrotum (scrotum sac).
 The urethra forms the last part of the urinary system (the renal pelvis, the ureter, the bladder, and the urethra).

 It leads from the bladder to the external opening of the urinary tract.
 Unlike the female urethra, it serves to transport not only urine but also ejaculate.
 Therefore, it is also referred to as the urethral-spermatic duct.

 The male urethra is about 20 cm long and it is subdivided into four sections.
 It possesses three corresponding constrictions and expanses, which is always a popular exam topic.

 Sections of the male urethra

 - the pars intramuralis urethrae musculinae (intermural part of the male urethra), located in the wall of the urinary bladder, surrounded by the musculus sphincter urethrae internus.

 - the pars prostatica urethrae (prostatic urethra), which runs through the prostate – here, the opening of the two ductus ejaculatorii is, in each case, on the colliculus seminalis (seminal hillock), going into the urethra.

 - the pars membranacea urethrae masculinae (membranous urethra) in the area of the diaphragm urogenitale: this is a short section between the prostate and the cavernous body, surrounded by the m. sphincter urethrae externus (split-offs from the musculus transversus perinei profundus).
-The ampulla urethrae is located in the distal section with the outlets of the gll. bulbourethrales.
+The ampulla urethrae are located in the distal section with the outlets of the gll. bulbourethrales.

 - the pars spongiosa (spongy urethra)in the spongy body of the penis is the longest section (approx. 15 cm (5.9 in)).
 The pars spongiosa drains into the ostium urethrae externum at the glans penis, following the extension, fossa navicularis urethrae.